decoupledCMS/decoupledcms.github.com/technology.md

 for editing, it is not necessary to use a WYSIWIG approach.
 In this sense even when using tools like [create.js][30] it might still make sense to explicitly not use inline editing or use inline editing without WYSIWIG.
 As such the concepts described on this page obviously apply to not only editing in the frontend but also editing in a backend system.
-For example a key advantage to using inline editing over form based, specifically "<textarea>" form fields, is that many users find it needlessly constraining to use a fixed size field for editing when in the end the content on the pages is allowed to flow freely.
+For example a key advantage to using inline editing over form based, specifically ``textarea`` form fields, is that many users find it needlessly constraining to use a fixed size field for editing when in the end the content on the pages is allowed to flow freely.
 Furthermore browsers still lack many widgets f.e. for maps, dates and more application specific content.
 However it should be noted that the key here is decoupling and not the specific representation of